Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 _Find and enter the illusory wall that leads to a fairy in the Great Palace's long elevator_

-See video demonstration.
 The long elevator is a puzzle that requires you to go up several floors, then down one then back up in order to progress.
 Each level has illusory walls, but the one with the fairy behind it marks the level at which you must go down and then back up to reach the top of the elevator shaft.

+INSERT VIDEO

 ***